drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.RemoveRoundTypeCheck` -- allows any round to be used in any gun

-Carrots in an SMG?
+Potatoes in an SMG?
 Oh my!
+(Note Stripper Clips and SpeedLoaders are currently broken.)

 #### `Cursed.TimeScale` -- allows to speed up or slow down the game